 “Cruisin’,” Smokey Robinson, 1979.
 One of Smokey’s later hits that turned out to be as smooth as a baby blanket, this was a later significant hit for the great singer-songwriter extraordinaire.
 Bob Dylan once pronounced him, “America’s greatest living poet.”
 When Smokey wrote the song, his guitarist, Marv Tarplin, had already written the music years previously.
 As Robinson said years later: “Marv put it on cassette and gave it to me to write the lyric.
 As it turned out, it took me five years to write.
 I had the music, and that music is so intimate and sensual, but I couldn’t get the words.
 Then one day I got: ‘You’re gonna fly away and I’m glad you’re coming my way.’
 And then I was driving my car down Sunset Boulevard and I heard that song by the Rascals, ‘Groovin,’ and I thought, ‘That’s it!
 Grooving.’
 But then, no, it wasn’t intimate enough, it wasn’t sensual enough for the music, and that’s when I thought of ‘cruisin.’
 You’d be surprised by how many people speculate on what Cruisin’ means, ‘Cruisin” is a word that I leave up to the listener.
 When you’re with the person you’re with, and you feel you’re cruisin’, it’s whatever you want it to be.”
 As a singer, Smokey Robinson could evoke joy, sadness and their bittersweet combination with his velvety high tenor.
 In the end, you can’t beat this sound or that voice.

 “Love Can Make You Happy,” Mercy, 1969.
-50 years ago this May, Mercy’s “Love Can Make You Happy” entered the Billboards Top 10 where it remained through the rest of the spring.
+50 years ago this spring, Mercy’s “Love Can Make You Happy” entered the Billboard Top 10 in late April where it remained entrenched until mid-June.
 This anthem to love has long been cherished by those who remember hearing it as children and teenagers for obvious reasons.
-Like “Get Together” and “Precious and Few”, “Love Can Make You Happy” was all about peace and understanding.
+Like “Get Together” and “Precious and Few,” “Love Can Make You Happy” was all about peace and understanding.
 However, because of problems related to copyright laws and conflicting lawsuits, the ballad has never been a major staple on oldies’ stations.
 In an uncertain and precarious time, this pop classic reminded us that love was always, always the answer.

 “See Me, Feel Me,” The Who, 1969.
 In retrospect, this culminating closing track from the musical, Tommy, released five decades ago this year, might very well sum up the magic and feeling of the 1960s better than any other song out there.
 The ultimate adrenaline rush, the Who’s performance of this at Woodstock turned out to be a revelation.
 When I once played it for my class, one of the students blurted out, “Is this for real?”
 She could not believe that the bookends of passion and innocence could be so profound.
 A time it was…and what a time it was.